echogarden-project/echogarden/docs/Tasklist.md

 * Investigate running in WebContainer

 ### API
-* Auto-install npm modules when needed using something like `npm-programmatic`
+* Auto-install npm modules when needed using an approach similar to like `npm-programmatic`

 ### Text enhancement
 * Add capitalization and punctuation to recognized outputs if needed (Silero has a model for it for `en`, `de`, `ru`, `es`, but in `.pt` format only)